mehmani/DNNs-for-EEG-Signals/README.md

 # Bidirectional Recurrent Convolutional Networks for Disentangling Brain Activity from EEG Data

-In this study a collected students' EEG brain activity while watching online courses (video clips) is used to train a classifier that detects when a student is confused.
-In doing so, an optimized bidirectional recurrent convolutional networks classifier is used.
+In this study a students' EEG brain activity while watching online courses (video clips) is used to train a classifier that detects when a student is confused.

+A 10-student data set is from the 'EEG brain wave for confusion'; EEG data was collected from 10 students assigned to watch 20 videos.

 ## Data
 A data set is from the 'EEG brain wave for confusion[1]'; EEG data from 10 students assigned to watch 20 videos, after each video, students rated their confusion level on a sclae of 1-7.
 These labels are quantized into two classes: (i) Confused, and (ii) Not confused